 Appendix B: Specialized Style Manuals

-As you can see from the above chapters, the MLA handbook takes into consideration everything involved with writing a paper.
-If studied carefully, your papers will pass inspection for compliance the first time, and every time.
+As you can see from the chapters above, the MLA handbook takes into consideration every area of paper writing involved.
+If the MLA Handbook is studied carefully, your papers will pass inspection for compliance the first time, and every time.
 Content is up to you to.
 But the formatting required by the university will not be a problem when you follow the guidelines in the 7th Edition of the MLA Handbook for Writers of Research Papers.

 I hope you have found my short analysis of the handbook useful.